ATC categoryAntiparasitic agents

 day for 3 days In cases of proven Hymenolepiasis, retreatment in 10-21 days is

 one dose per day from1 to 3 days

 Systemic helminthic infections (long-term treatment with higher doses)

-28 days.
-In inoperable form three 28-day treatment cycles are recommended, separated by a 14-day break in dosing.
+In inoperable form three 28-day treatment cycles recommended, separated by a 14-day break in dosing.

-Course duration is 7 to 31 days.
-The second course may be repeated after two week’s break.
+Course duration from 7 days to 31 days.
+The second course may be repeated after a two-

 Trichinellosis and Toxocarosis

 400 mg two doses per day for 5-10 days